ashdar/automate-boringstuff/README.md

 * PowerShell has a lot of support for documentation and parameter validation.
 * Lists and hashes seem to be the crux of the whole thing.
 * Hash 'output' looks suspiciously like a chunk of JSON.
+* The "indentation determines code blocks/program flow" seems ++ wierd to me.
+As long as my code editor has a good formatter, I do not think this matters very much anymore.
+Does anyone manually format code these days?